 Overview analytics (Admin only)

-At the top of the Tickets dashboard, admins see an overview panel with key metrics at a glance:
+At the top of the Tickets dashboard, you see an overview panel with key metrics at a glance:

 - Total tickets — the total number of tickets in the selected time period.